 If your skin is thick, or holds moisture well, then use this classic brush to remove dead cells and create a more even skin tone.
 This is the harshest of all the brushes sure to help detox the lymph.
 Use this if you are already an experienced dry brusher and know what you’re doing.
 This is also great for removing a lot of dead skin or dirt.
 But don’t forget, if it hurts then stop as this may be too harsh of a dry brush for you.
 This is best for Kapha skin.

 4. Massage Bristles: For Cellulite

 If you have pockets where the skin is less firm that you’d like, use the massage side to stimulate circulation and break up deposits of unwanted cellulite.
 For best results, rub the massage side of the brush in the desired area twice daily.
 If you feel pain then stop.
 Only use as frequently as feels good on your skin.
-You can also use this brush in the showe as a cellulite massage, it does not have to be done dry.
-This is good for all skin types.
+You can also use this brush in the shower as a cellulite massage.
+Read our blog post, How to Dry Brush to Reduce Cellulite.

 Don’t forget, change your dry brush every six months to maintain maximum hygiene!